 International Visitors in the United States on a Visa Other Than F-1.
 Delta State University only accepts international students who hold an F-1 Visa.
-International visitors already in the United States with an immigration status other than F-1 must contact the International Student Admissions Office to determine whether a change of status is necessary and possible.
+International visitors already in the United States with an immigration status other than F-1 must contact International Student Services to determine whether a change of status is necessary and possible.